 Hi.

 My name is Jack Wheeler.
 I’m a web designer located in Eugene, Oregon.
 I love to create beautiful, usable, accessible web sites, usually with WordPress, always with great care.
 You can view some of my work here.
-If you would like to work with me, please contact me.
+If you have a web project that could use some loving care, please contact me.

 I also occasionally write about web design, WordPress, photography, owning and/or running a web site and whatever else strikes me as important or helpful.